hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Standalone_Running.md

 If you installed the NHC binary in another location, you will need to adjust the above command to point to the path where you install NHC
 ```

 The previous command will execute the node health check script until NHC encounters a check that fails.
 When the node health check script encounters it's first error it will print out the check that it failed against and will imediately exit out.

-This may be desired, but many users may want to find all checks that would fail for a node and be informed about all the changes that need to be made or addressed on a node in order make the node healthy again.
+Having the command exit on the first failure may be desired, but many users may want to find all checks that would fail for a node and be informed about all the errors on a node that need to be addressed in order make the node healthy again.
 To check all components as specified in the node health check configuration we can do the following:

 ```
 /usr/sbin/nhc -a